At Pointr we have developed our own state-of-the-art hardware solution, named POP® (Pointr of Presence) that powers our App-Free Analytics services.

 - Immediate – this is designed so your device can do something once you are virtually touching a beacon (i.e. touching an advert or checkout in a shop)

-The signals also allows apps to recognise whether you are getting closer or further away, hence offer you a welcome/goodbye message as you shop, or even understand which parts of the shop you interacted with.
-Remember that this processing would have to be done by the app as a beacon only transmits data and cannot receive a signal from your phone – this information could however be transmitted back to the shop via a data/Wi-Fi connection.
+It’s important to remember that this processing would have to be done by an Application running on a device, as a Beacon only transmits data, and cannot receive a signal from your device – this information could however be transmitted back to the Shop via a data/Wi-Fi connection.

-Yes all modern phones can support BLE but you have to turn on Bluetooth for anything to happen.
+Yes, all modern phones can support Bluetooth Low Energy but you have to turn on Bluetooth for anything to happen.

-On iOS 7 and above (iPhone 4s and above, iPad 3rd/4th Gen/Mini/Air, iPod Touch 5th Gen and above), the phone can constantly scan for BLE devices and wake up relevant apps when they come within range of a relevant beacon (even if they are closed).
+On iOS 7 and above (iPhone 4s and above, iPad 3rd/4th Gen/Mini/Air, iPod Touch 5th Gen and above), the phone can constantly scan for Bluetooth Low Energy devices and wake up relevant apps when they come within range of a relevant beacon (even if they are closed).

-On Android devices there is no operating-system management of beacons and the apps must scan for BLE devices themselves.
+On Android devices there is no operating-system management of beacons and the apps must scan for Bluetooth Low Energy devices themselves.
 This means the apps must be running (can be in the background) all the time and hence use up more battery (not very much).

-On Windows and Blackberry devices there are varying levels of compatibility but most modern phones over the last few years support BLE in a similar way to Android (e.g. Windows phones require the Lumia Cyan update).
+On Windows and Blackberry devices there are varying levels of compatibility but most modern phones over the last few years support Bluetooth Low Energy in a similar way to Android (e.g. Windows phones require the Lumia Cyan update).

-In the same way as BLE uses 1-20% of the power of full Bluetooth in the beacon, it uses much less power on your phone.
-Leaving Bluetooth running on a BLE enabled phone should typically use 1-3% of a phone battery over the course of a full day – though if you are using standard Bluetooth at the same time (e.g. leaving Bluetooth headphones connected) then this can increase.
+No, unlike Active Bluetooth, receiving signals from Bluetooth Low Energy Beacons uses a lot less power than you might think.
+Leaving Bluetooth running on a device will typically use 1-3% of a total battery over the course of a full day – though if you are using standard (“Active”) Bluetooth at the same time (e.g. leaving Bluetooth headphones connected) then this can increase.

-It’s not really, iBeacon is a protocol devised by Apple that aims to standardise the data broadcast by bluetooth beacons.
-In other words, iBeacon is an Apple flavour, running on top of core BLE technology and beacons.
-Any bluetooth beacon can be regarded as an iBeacon, if they advertise according to Apple’s standards.
-Currently Apple doesn’t make beacon hardware and expect beacon vendors to adopt their iBeacon requirements.
-There is a chance that Apple may release their own iBeacon hardware, and at this point a difference may emerge – some people say the iWatch is effectively an intelligent Bluetooth beacon (technically true) though not in the form most people would expect it.
+It’s not really, iBeacon is a protocol devised by Apple that aims to standardise the data broadcast by Bluetooth Beacons.
+In other words, iBeacon is an Apple flavour, running on top of core Bluetooth Low Energy technology and Beacons.
+Any Bluetooth Beacon can be configured as an iBeacon, as long as it transmits data according to Apple’s standards.
+Currently Apple doesn’t manufacture Beacon hardware, and expect Beacon vendors to adopt their iBeacon requirements.
+There is a chance that Apple may release their own iBeacon hardware, and at this point we may see a change.

-You can pick up a beacon for £10 or up to £25+ depending on what features and battery life you want from it.
+Due to their simple and lightweight nature, in large volumes Bluetooth Beacons can be incredibly inexpensive.
+You can pick one up for about £5-£25 depending on the features and battery life you want from it.

-Contrary to common understanding, beacons themselves transmit no meaningful data.
-Instead, they transmit short identifiers and it is the app that should make use of this information and do something useful.
-For example, an app can detect a short number broadcast by a beacon, then connect to internet to convert this number into a message, and trigger a push message on the phone.
-(Beacons can in theory send push messages without the internet but only of a few characters long).
+Contrary to common understanding, Beacons themselves transmit no meaningful data.
+Instead, they transmit short identifiers and it is an Application or other software that should make use of this information and do something useful.
+For example, an Application can detect a seemingly-random number that was broadcast by a Beacon, then connect to internet to convert this number into a message, and then trigger a notification on the device.
 In short, beacons are dummy devices that advertise short identifiers, and it is the app that is responsible for doing something smart.

-Technically speaking, beacons send a small stream of data containing a unique identifier and a small amount of customisable data.
+Technically speaking, Beacons send a small stream of data containing a unique identifier and a small amount of customisable data.
 The identifier is what notifies an app to start listening and do something, while the data then gives some further information for processing.
 The identifier consists of three parts: a “UUID” which is typically the ID of the beacon vendor and a “Major” and “Minor” ID which are customisable and designed to signify different countries/regions/buildings/stores/rooms.
 The data is all transmitted unencrypted (by design) in a widely publicised format to ensure standardisation between manufacturers and platforms and as such can be spoofed.
-Apps need to understand this ‘feature’ to ensure nothing sensitive is transmitted through BLE and instead it should trigger another process which can be more secure.
+Apps need to understand this aspect of Bluetooth Beacon implementations to ensure that nothing sensitive is transmitted through Bluetooth Low Energy, and instead it should trigger a secure process.